ls1intum/Artemis/docs/user/learning-analytics.rst

 Competencies
 ^^^^^^^^^^^^
+Competencies are overarching learning objectives that link together different course materials.
+You can watch a short narrated `tutorial on TUM-Live <https://live.rbg.tum.de/w/artemisintro/26313>`_.

 An instructor can view and edit all competencies of a course on the competency management page.
 The table shows the title, description, and percentage of students that mastered the respective competency.